Tuition & Aid

 - Direct costs (tuition and fees)

-- Indirect costs (books, supplies, room and board, personal and transportation costs)
+- Indirect costs (books, supplies, food and housing, personal and transportation costs)

 - Health Insurance (TUC requires participation in the TUC's Student Health Insurance Plan – SHIP – unless you are approved to be waived out of the program.